saeddsoqe/ARM-Assembly-/README.md

 # ARM-Assembly-
 some tasks using the ARM assembly

+THE TARGET THAT USED IN THIS PROJECT (Silicon labs->EFM32GG Series->EFM32GG9900)

 in this file you will find solutions for those tasks

 Write values 100 and 0x1FFFFFF into registers r0 and r1.